mayel/docs.coopcloud.tech/docs/faq.md

 - 👎 Array of sysadmin skills required to install applications
 - 👎 Hard to share configurations into the commons

-## What licensing model does the project use?
+## What licensing model do you use?

 The Co-op Cloud will always be available under copyleft licenses.